 - Cook the potatoes until tender.
 While still warm, mash them into puree, set aside to cool.

 - Grate the cheese on the big holes of the grater.

 - Finely chop the onion and rosemary needles.
 Heat the butter in a frying pan and cook the onion with rosemary over medium heat, along with a pinch of salt, until soft (but be careful not to brown or burn it).
 Set aside to cool.

-- Mix all the ingredients for the filling together (mashed potatoes, cooked onion with rosemary, grated cheese), season with salt and pepper to taste.
+- Combine all the filling ingredients (mashed potatoes, cooked onion with rosemary, grated cheese), season with salt and pepper to taste.